tichzvidzayi/php-engineer-test/readme.md

-# Flicker Leap PHP Engineer Test

-## About

-This test has been designed to test the fundamentals required for PHP Engineers to work at [Flicker Leap](https://flickerleap.com).
 This test is continuously being updated to further test the fundamentals of being a PHP Engineer.

 ## We will test for the following: